makersacademy/airport_challenge/docs/User Stories.md

 So that the software can be used for many different airports

 I would like a default airport capacity that can be overridden as appropriate

+## Edge cases

+1. Planes can only take off from airports they are in.

+2. Planes that are already flying cannot takes off and/or be in an airport.

+3. Planes that are landed cannot land again and must be in an airport.